Winter Guide

 - Central location near The Village

-Location: 800 Wildrose Ln, Big Bear Lake
+- Location: 800 Wildrose Ln

 Website: alpineslidebigbear.com

-3. Grizzly Ridge Tube Park at Snow Summit
+3. Grizzly Ridge Tube Park

-- Groomed lanes maintained daily by Snow Summit staff
+- Groomed lanes

-- Tube rental included with admission
+- Tube rental included

-- Close to resort dining and rest areas
+- Close to resort dining

-- Great option for mixed groups (skiers + non-skiers)
+Perfect for mixed groups (skiers and non-skiers).

 Website: